 These days it seems that everybody is running a contest on their blog.
 It's an interesting tactic to market your site.
 Everyday, in my BlogLines it seems I read about 3 or 4 new contests from blogs I haven't seen.
 I imagine a properly done contest could boost a sites traffic and rss subscribers greatly if done right.

+What do you need to run a successful contest?
 Well, blogging basics like good content and well, good content are important.
 Because let's face it - the purpose of a blog contest is not only to increase traffic and gain exposure for your blog by generating a lot of reviews/links/comments, but to maintain the traffic and readers after the contest is over.
 You want people to come back and the only way to do that is to simply provide them with information and ideas that they can use.
 It would suck to get a bunch of traffic during your contest period and then lose it all after the contest ends because you have nothing left to offer.
 If that were to happen you might need to bribe your readers some more with a new contest.

+A nice prize doesn't hurt either.
 Different prizes are going to appeal to different people.
 Some blogs give away links or reviews, some give away iPods.
 There are books and dvd's to be had, sometimes even cash.
 Contest Blogger (the blog about you guessed it: contests) is even giving away an autographed copy of Virgin Comics trade paperpack "The Sadhu."

 Take a few minutes and try one.